Ali ibn Yusuf

-Ali ibn Yusuf (also known as "Ali Ben Youssef") (علي بن يوسف) (c.
-1084 – 28 January 1143) was the 5th Almoravid emir.
-He reigned from 1106 to 1143.
+Ali ibn Yusuf (also known as Ali Ben Youssef; علي بن يوسف; c.
+1084 – 28 January 1143) was an Almoravid emir who ruled the Almoravid dynasty from 1106 until his death in 1143.
+He succeeded his father, Yusuf ibn Tashfin, and was succeeded by his son, Tashfin ibn Ali.

+During Ali ibn Yusuf's reign, the Almoravid dynasty faced increasing pressure from Christian kingdoms in the Iberian Peninsula, as well as opposition from emerging Muslim movements.
+He continued his predecessor's policies in Iberia and North Africa, leading military campaigns against Christian territories while maintaining Almoravid authority over its domains.

 Early life

 Ali ibn Yusuf was born in 1084–1085 (477 AH) in Ceuta.
 He was the son of Yusuf ibn Tashfin, the fourth Almoravid ruler.
 According to some sources, his mother was Zaynab an-Nafzawiyyah.
 According to some others, his mother was Qamar or Qamra, surnamed Fadl al-Hasan, a Christian captive from al-Andalus who became Yusuf's concubine.
 A woman Qamar is also cited by some sources as Ali Ibn Yusuf's own concubine and the mother of his son Syr.